krakend/krakend-documentation/faq.md

 ### Explanation

-By default, the gateway will always send a HTTP status 200 if the backend returns a 200 or a 201.
-You can inject your own HTTPStatusHandler implementation if you need a different behaviour.
+By default, the gateway will always send an HTTP status 200 if the backend returns a 200 or a 201.
+You can inject your own HTTPStatusHandler implementation if you need a different behavior.
 Check this [issue comment](https://github.com/devopsfaith/krakend/issues/102#issuecomment-373657911) for more details.

 ## I am getting a `500` status when the backend returns anything but `200`, `201` or redirects
 E.g: